gagarinchain/docs/docs/consensus.md

 HotStuff is a leader-based Byzantine fault-tolerant replication protocol for the partially synchronous model.

-We are sincerely grateful to scienties and researchers Maofan Yin, Dahlia Malkhi, Michael K.Reiter, Guy Golan Gueta and Ittai Abraham who designed HotStuff protocol.
+We are sincerely grateful to scienties and researchers Maofan Yin, Dahlia Malkhi, Michael K.Reiter, Guy Golan Gueta and Ittai Abraham who designed [HotStuff protocol](https://arxiv.org/pdf/1803.05069.pdf).
 Without their achievements our project would not be possible.
+We implemented Hotstuff very close to the original protocol therefore discription below refers to its designers.

 ## Basic Hotstuff
 HotStuff solves the State Machine Replication (SMR) problem.
 At the core of SMR is a protocol for deciding on a